Goldenboycoder/JavaJourney/README.md

 # JavaJourney
-This repository will be used to document my Java learning journey.
+This repository will be used to document my Java learning journey and to group different topics in one place.

+**N.B**: All chapters have references to their websites where more details can be found

 # Theory

 ## Table Of Contents